-In an hour’s journey through emerald green water, you’ll get a sense of what’s to come before you’ll arrive just south of Glen Canyon Dam.
-The second highest dam in the United States, it rises before you at 710 feet, competing with the natural canyon walls.
+In an hour’s journey through the emerald green water, you’ll get a sense of what’s to come before you’ll arrive just south of Glen Canyon Dam.
+The second-highest dam in the United States, it rises before you at 710 feet, competing with the natural canyon walls.
 After a last nod, you’ll turn your back on it, and begin the most important part of your trip: Your own personal frontier experience.

-As you drift down the calm, gentle waters, you’ll pass starkly carved red walls, royal arches, grottos and alcoves, set against the abundant green of cottonwood, willows, tamarisks, and Russian olive.
+As you drift down the calm, gentle waters, you’ll pass starkly carved red walls, royal arches, grottos, and alcoves, set against the abundant green of cottonwood, willows, tamarisks, and Russian olive.
 You’ll witness teeming wildlife and fish jumping off the water.
 Within this bountiful nature, imagine the different groups of people who roamed this area before you.

-Explorers like Major Wesley Powell, (Lake Powell bears his name), who embarked on a voyage that covered almost 1,000 miles through the uncharted territory of the Grand Canyon, which until then was only heard of in fantastical legends.
-Or think of Sharlot Hall, a bold artist and first woman ever to hold territorial office, who was sent to this stretch of land to decide if it should remain with Arizona or be ceded to Utah.
+Explorers like Major Wesley Powell, (Lake Powell bears his name), embarked on a voyage that covered almost 1,000 miles through the uncharted territory of the Grand Canyon, which until then was only heard of in fantastical legends.
+Or think of Sharlot Hall, a bold artist and the first woman ever to hold territorial office, who was sent to this stretch of land to decide if it should remain with Arizona or be ceded to Utah.
 Based on what she saw, she determined that–without a doubt–this area had to stay with Arizona.